-In these situations, a motorcycle’s rider’s best defense is to take active measures to make themselves more visible.
+In these situations, a motorcycle rider's best defense is to take active measures to make themselves more visible.
 Here are a few ways to become more visible while riding your motorcycle.

-Always remember to first check your local laws to determine if riding with your high beam on during the day is legal where you live.
+Always check your local motorcycle laws to determine if riding with your high beam during the day is legal where you live.
 If so, ride with your high beam on during the day.

 Another way to draw attention to your presence is to tap the brakes once or twice when stopping.
 The flashing of the brake light helps you stand out when you stop or slow down—even if you’re slowing down without using your brakes.